How to Make School and Learning Fun

 When you allow students to work together, they retain information quicker and longer.
 Cooperation also helps develop critical thinking and communication skills.
-Group time breaks up the same routine, making your lesson much more enjoyable.
+Group time breaks up the same routine, making learning and your lesson much more enjoyable.

-5. Get Up and Move
+5. Get up and Move

 Most elementary school kids don’t like to sit still for very long.
 Your kids deserve a break, and so do you.
 It’s time to get up and get moving.

 Make sure you offer ample opportunities for movement.
 When they know a mini-break is on the horizon, your kids will stay more engaged and have much more fun.